Jack O'Lantern (Marvel Comics): Crime-Master's Jack O'Lantern

 A new version of Jack O'Lantern appears working for the third Crime-Master.
-As a child, the kid that would become Jack O'Lantern had disobeyed his parents and mistreated animals.
-While going as Jack O'Lantern for Halloween, he came across a house that Crime-Master was in.
-The boy was taken under Crime-Master's wing and trained him to be an assassin.
-It was with this training that the boy had killed his parents.
+As a child, Jack O'Lantern disobeyed his parents and mistreated animals.
+While trick-or-treating, he came across the Crime-Master, who took him under his wing and trained him to be an assassin.
+It was with this training that the boy killed his parents.

 One of his jobs brings him into conflict with the government operative Venom.
-During this conflict, Venom threw a live grenade into his mouthpiece and it dislocated his jaw.
-Even after the explosion, he was still able to run and retreat.
-Later, Crime-Master is able to use contacts to discover Venom's true identity Flash Thompson, and has Jack O'Lantern kidnap Betty Brant (Flash's girlfriend) in exchange for Venom letting Crime-Master get a shipment of Antarctic Vibranium.
+During this conflict, Venom throws a live grenade into Jack O'Lantern's mouthpiece, dislocating his jaw and forcing him to retreat.
+Later, Crime-Master is able to use contacts to discover Venom's true identity Flash Thompson, and has Jack O'Lantern kidnap Betty Brant (Flash's girlfriend) in exchange for Venom letting Crime-Master get a shipment of Antarctic vibranium.
 When Venom leaves to rescue Betty, he is distracted by Spider-Man's appearance, which drives the Venom symbiote into an uncontrollable rage.
 Eventually Betty is rescued at the last second by Spider-Man, with Venom then trying to recapture Crime-Master.
-However, Venom is attacked by Jack O'Lantern who proclaims Flash as his first real nemesis, and desiring revenge for the disfiguring grenade explosion, also mockingly calling out Venom's first name.
-While it hasn't been confirmed, this depiction claims to have killed every other person to go by the Jack O'Lantern name in an effort to "clean up the brand".
+However, Venom is attacked by Jack O'Lantern who proclaims Flash as his first real nemesis, and desiring revenge for the disfiguring grenade explosion.
 Jack O'Lantern is a member of the Crime-Master's Savage Six.

-Jack O'Lantern in his human guise goes first and targets Betty only to end up fighting Venom.
-During the fight, Megatak assists Jack O'Lantern and punches Venom's phone before he can make a call to the Avengers for help.
-Jack O'Lantern targets Jessie Thompson and ends up fighting Venom.
-Venom grabs Jack O'Lantern's gun and fires on him before Jack O'Lantern spews acid on him, causing Venom to cool down in the fountain.